- Apply Today

 - Contact the Graduate School

 - Contributing to the Graduate School

-There exists a growing demand for health care professionals with advanced knowledge and competencies in the area of CCM/CC.
+There's a growing demand for health care professionals with advanced knowledge and competencies in the area of Clinical Case Management and Care Coordination (CCM/CC).
 This demand is driven by patient and family needs, a complex and fragmented healthcare delivery system, changing reimbursement models and a need to focus on management of chronic disease across the continuum of care.

 The program is targeted to bachelor’s prepared registered nurses, health care or social service professionals who desire to advance their career in the specialty area of CCM/CC.

 The overall goal of this 12 graduate level credit certificate program is to provide bachelor’s degree prepared registered nurses and other health care or social service professionals with an opportunity to obtain a post-baccalaureate certificate in clinical case management and care coordination (CCM/CC).

 - Deliver advanced knowledge and competencies and provide a means to expand career options in a variety of health care system, community-based or managed care settings.

 - Provide a solid foundation for students to successfully achieve national certification through passing a credentialing exam in CCM/CC.